Skip to content

 • explain how the appearance of your business premises will be improved for potential customers

-Without the detail and finishes specified, your application cannot be determined.
 Where statutory consents are required, it will be sufficient to provide the reference number for these, instead of enclosing the drawings with your application.

-Provide as much detail as possible on the improvements that you wish to make, this will be evaluated by planning and will help them to advise you if consents are required.
+Provide as much detail as possible on the improvements that you wish to make, this will be evaluated by Planning and will help them to advise you if consents are required.

 Remember to make use of the frequently asked questions.